 Will I be forced to upgrade?

 No. Microsoft will be supporting Windows 10 until the 14th of October 2025, so you would be fine to continue using Windows 10 until at least that date if you wish without it being a security concern.
+Although, you would be missing out on Windows 11’s performance and feature benefits.

 I want to upgrade, how can I do it!?